A generator is one of the single best preps you can have, for virtually any disaster situation.

-The type of fuel that a generator uses along with the quantity of the connected fuel supply, rating of the generator, general state of repair and other factors all play a part in determining how long you can safely keep your genny running.
+The type of fuel that a generator uses along with the quantity of the connected fuel supply, rating of the generator, general state of repair, and other factors all play a part in determining how long you can safely keep your genny running.

 Overworking a generator is a great way to damage or destroy it, plunging you back into the darkness and back to square one as far as your personal power infrastructure is concerned.

-A more thorough understanding of the various factors associated with generator uptime will help you make an informed decision for both equipping yourself with a generator and making best use of it.
+A more thorough understanding of the various factors associated with generator uptime will help you make an informed decision for both equipping yourself with a generator and making the best use of it.
 We will discuss these factors below.